PeggyJV/documentation/protocol/fee-auctions.md

 Neither Bidder A nor B remember to account for a bridge fee or the Ethereum gas price in their profit calculations.

-For simplicity, we will assume the market price of SOMM and TokenA remains constant, and that the price of TokenA at the time of the auction is $1.
+For simplicity, we will assume the market prices of SOMM and TokenA remain constant, and that the price of TokenA at the time of the auction is $1.
 In reality, the bidders would need to monitor these prices in real time for accurate profit estimates.

 |Block Height|Minimum Price of TokenA in SOMM|Market Price of SOMM|Cost basis of SOMM|Market Price of TokenA in USD|Estimated Profit per Unit|Estimated % Return|Commentary|
 |---|---|---|---|---|---|---|---|